wagov-dtt/wa.gov.au_harvest-consultations/README.md

     everest            # Percona Everest webui to manage databases
 ```

 To get started, run `just everest` and use the web ui to create a database.
 Configure the database details in the `.env` file (refer [example.env](example.env)).
-Once configured you can run `just local-dev` to forward the mysql port and expose the sqlmesh ui.
+Once configured you can run `just dev` to forward the mysql port and expose the sqlmesh ui.

 To dump the `sqlmesh` database for validation/testing: